 Base Breaker: Dante, largely because of his being the version in Ninja Theory's DmC: Devil May Cry, which is infamous for the negative reaction its announcement received from the Devil May Cry fanbase, instead of the classic incarnation of the character, who had already appeared in a fighting game.

 While popular on his own and used by multiple players, Raiden is also receiving flak simply because he's not Snake.
-Refer to Hate Dumb above for just how far Snake fans are taking it.

 The Third Party characters have split the base as of late.
 While there are plenty who welcome their addition, there are many others who feel that they were added to advertiserecentandupcominggames.
 They see this as the reason why there are very few "all-star" characters in the roster.
 In Big Daddy's defense, he isn't a native to the Bioshock Infinite setting and hails from the classic Rapture games.